You want smart political talk without the meltdowns?

 I don't know how you deal with those snakes every day.

-I I I don't think I could control my temper.
+I don't think I could control my temper.

 I honestly don't think I could do it.

-Well, look, I um I do appreciate the great work you do, and I think you do it masterfully, and I think it's a very difficult job.
+Well, look, I do appreciate the great work you do, and I think you do it masterfully.

-And I was watching you just a few minutes ago, and I thought you handled the whole issue of uh Senator Snowflake retiring out there in Arizona, and you know, I love what you said.
+And I was watching you just a few minutes ago, and I thought you handled the whole issue of Senator Snowflake retiring out there in Arizona.

-They they haven't gotten their job done.
+They haven't gotten their job done.

-This president still managed to get a lot of things done, and I think that he's gonna continue working with members of the Senate, uh, certainly Republican members of the Senate to really make historic changes like tax cuts for the middle class, and I think we're gonna see that by the end of this year.
+And I think that he's going to continue working with members of the Senate, certainly Republican members of the Senate, to really make historic changes like tax cuts for the middle class.

-All right, maybe they don't like the president's style, but I mean, to be perfectly blunt, we don't even know who half these senators are because they're too afraid to take a stand on anything, and I don't like the fact that people run for office and they're supposed to be public servants and they're not serving the American people and fighting for the American people.
+All right, maybe they don't like the president's style, but I mean, to be perfectly blunt, we don't even know who half these senators are because they're too afraid to take a stand on anything.

-And I think, you know, people like Senator Sass and and Senator Flake and Senator Corker and some of these other guys, if they'd spend more time fighting for the people they represent, we'd be a lot better off and and President Trump wouldn't be so frustrated with them.
+And I think, you know, people like Senator Sass and Senator Flake and Senator Corker and some of these other guys, if they'd spend more time fighting for the people they represent, we'd be a lot better off and President Trump wouldn't be so frustrated with them.

 I'm frustrated with them.

-Absolutely, and I think America's frustrated with them.
+And I think America's frustrated with them.

-I think that's one of the reasons you see a lot of these individual members that come out and attack this president, their numbers drop because they do want to see somebody get things done.
+I think that's one of the reasons you see a lot of these individual members that come out and attack this president.

-That's what this president has been focused on is actual results, not just rhetoric, and I think that you're seeing a lot of that frustration come through, not just from the president, but certainly from the American people.
+And I think that you're seeing a lot of that frustration come through, not just from the president, but certainly from the American people.

 So you might as well go out and blame somebody else other than yourself and the fact that you're not out there fighting to keep your promises.